internetarchive/rclone/backend/vault/README.md

 ### Syncing a folder to Vault

-If you want to regularly sync a directory to Vault, you can use the `sync` subcommand.
+If you want to regularly synchronize a directory to Vault, you can use the `sync` subcommand.
 By default, this will try to synchronize your local files with the files in Vault.

 As an example, let's sync our tree into a new collection `TempSpace3`.